hum4nizer/backitup/README.md

 * **output**    Enable or disable screen output.
 Values 0 or 1.
 Ex. output=0

 Please give me some feedback if you find this useful.
 Please, report any bugs and contribute with feature requests if you have specific needs.
 I will review the requests and add them if I find the feature suiting for the project.
-The project follows the unix philosophy *Do one thing and do it well*
+The project follows the unix philosophy *Do one thing and do it well.*